pro1mantis/UPapp/README.md

 Cool app for linux!

-Type to terminal: git clone https://github.com/pro1mantis/UPapp
+Type to terminal: ''git clone https://github.com/pro1mantis/UPapp''

+Run it with Python